Chandler Morris

-Chandler Morris (born December 26, 2000) is an American college football quarterback for the Virginia Cavaliers.
-He previously played for the Oklahoma Sooners, the TCU Horned Frogs and the North Texas Mean Green.
+Chandler Morris (born December 26, 2000) is an American professional football quarterback.
+He played college football for the Oklahoma Sooners, the TCU Horned Frogs, the North Texas Mean Green, and the Virginia Cavaliers.

 Early life

-Morris was born in Houston and, as the son of coach legendary Lake Travis High School football coach, Chad Morris, grew up in several different locations as the family followed the elder Morris' career throughout Texas and including time in both Oklahoma and South Carolina.
+Morris was born in Houston and, as the son of legendary Lake Travis High School football coach, Chad Morris, grew up in several different locations as the family followed the elder Morris' career throughout Texas and including time in both Oklahoma and South Carolina.
 After his father became the head coach at Southern Methodist University, he attended Highland Park High School, eventually becoming an Under Armour All-American.
 Morris led his team to a perfect 16–0 record while playing quarterback as a junior and won the Class 5A-1 state championship, being named most valuable player in the championship while finishing the season with 4,036 passing yards and 46 touchdowns with only six interceptions thrown.
 As a senior, he passed for 3,658 yards and 42 touchdowns, additionally totaling 635 rushing yards for 17 touchdowns on his way to earning district MVP honors.
 Ranked a three-star recruit, he initially committed to play college football for the Arkansas Razorbacks, but de-committed after his father was fired as their coach.
 He instead began his collegiate career with the Oklahoma Sooners.

 College career

 Oklahoma

-Morris saw limited action for Oklahoma as a true freshman in 2020, completing three-of-five pass attempts for 39 yards.
-He announced his intention to transfer after the season, and Morris ultimately transferred to play for the TCU Horned Frogs.
+Morris signed his National Letter of Intent with Oklahoma on January 2, 2020, and enrolled at the university on August 1, 2020, joining head coach Lincoln Riley.
+As a true freshman, he served as the team’s third-string quarterback behind starter Spencer Rattler and Tanner Mordecai.

+He made his collegiate debut in the season opener against Missouri State, completing both of his pass attempts for 37 yards and adding 25 rushing yards in the 48–0 victory.
+He also saw limited action in three other regular-season games, including his first career touchdown on a 13-yard rush in a 62–9 win over Kansas.
+Morris appeared briefly in the Cotton Bowl, completing one of two passes for two yards in a 55–20 victory over Florida.
+Overall, he finished the season with three completions on five attempts for 39 passing yards and 44 rushing yards.

+Following the season, Morris entered the transfer portal on January 1, 2021.